Olipear/Portfolio/src/pages/projects/project-1.md

       Renders would still require the
   - heading: Wireframing and design
-    intro: From the user stories and research I started out with a clear list of features to be included in a new interface.
+    intro: From the user stories and research I had a clear list of features to be included in a new interface.
     headerimage: /img/design-_-solution.png
     standout: false
     body: >-
-      #### Features

       * A 360deg spinner would use renders to visualise the product.

       * Each customisation decision should be made in a distinct section

-      * Close up images of the leather needed to be included when choosing colour to show the texture of the leather.
+      * Close up photography needed to be included when choosing colour to show the texture of the leather.

       * Footstools should be treated as a separate product, not an addon item.

-      * The number of seats should come after the other customisation options.
+      * The number of seats should be selected after the other customisation options.

       #### Initial wireframes